MN State Park Camper Cabins (they have heat!): Winter Glamping and Bring Your Kicksled!

 What is a Minnesota State Park Camper Cabin?

 They are basically a one room log cabin furnished with a table, benches, and wooden bunkbeds with mattresses.
 Bring your own bedding.
 While cooking is not allowed inside the cabins, you can use crockpots and coffeepots.
 Think Instapot meals and long simmered stews.
 All of the cabins mentioned here have heat, and most have electricity.
-There is usually an attached screened-in porch attached to the front of the cabin- great for storing your snowy gear before stepping inside your cozy warm cabin.
+There is usually a screened-in porch attached to the front of the cabin – great for storing your snowy gear before stepping inside your cozy warm cabin.
 Right outside the cabin, you will find a picnic table and a fire ring.
 The cost ranges from $70-80 per night.

 The following parks are highlighted because of their beauty and location to kicksledding trails.
 Whether going solo, or with your family, don't wait till winter to plan your trip.
 MN State Park camper cabins book 4 months in advance!
 So don't wait to book one!